casefabric/guide/docs/api/query-cases-tasks.md

 You can retrieve information on a task instance using `get/tasks/{taskID}`.
 This will give you additional information on the Assignee, and the mapping of CaseFileItems to input and output parameters.
 The information on the Assignee helps you controlling the workflow of planned tasks.

-Whenever a PlanItem is planned, Cafienne keeps track of the values added to the CaseFileItem that are input parameters of that PlanItem.
-Even so, Cafienne keeps the data that are in the output parameters.
+Whenever a PlanItem is planned, CaseFabric keeps track of the values added to the CaseFileItem that are input parameters of that PlanItem.
+Even so, CaseFabric keeps the data that are in the output parameters.
 You can use the information on CaseFileItems and their property for building a UI that help the assignee to execute the task.
 Also, this information can be used in keeping track of the way the data in your business application are used, for instance in case an audit is being performed.

 `get/tasks/{taskID}` will respond the following JSON structure:
 ```ssh